-Von der Leyen sets out greener, fairer Europe to EU lawmakers
+Von der Leyen wins liberal support for EU executive top job

 It would also create a headache for EU leaders who would have to come up with another candidate in a month.

+“My group will support Ms von der Leyen today.
+We are looking forward to work intensively with her to move Europe forward.
+There is a lot of work ahead of us.
+Let’s renew Europe together!” said Dacian Ciolos, head of liberal group Renew Europe.

 Von der Leyen, who this week resigned as German defense minister, regardless of the EU lawmakers’ decision, needs 374 votes for an absolute majority.

+The 60-year-old conservative can count on 182 votes from the conservative European People’s Party and needs to win over the 153 members of the Progressive Alliance of Socialists and Democrats and the 108 from the Renew Europe liberals.
 Lawmakers will vote in secret at 1600 GMT.

 However, her nomination as a compromise candidate as part of horse-trading between EU leaders has angered some lawmakers who had put forward their own candidates.

-The 60-year-old German conservative set out her climate goals, going further than current targets, a move likely to please both socialists and liberals.
+Von der Leyen set out her climate goals, going further than current targets, a move likely to please both socialists and liberals.

 She had already pledged the ambitious targets in letters to the two groups the previous day.